* This is the Veterinary Version. *

 Histologic assessment of margin status is useful to predict local recurrence of cutaneous malignant tumors in dogs and cats treated by means of excision alone.
 However, method accuracy varies among tumor types and grades.
 Recurrence times suggest postsurgical follow-up should continue for ≥2 yr.
 Careful postsurgical management is recommended for animals with both infiltrated and close tumor margins.

 Lumpectomy is adequate for benign lesions, but if a malignancy is suspected, the lesion should be removed with wide (3 cm) surgical margins.
-For tumors that cannot be completely excised, partial removal or debulking may prolong the life of the companion animal and increase the effectiveness of radiation or chemotherapy.
+For tumors that cannot be completely excised, partial removal or debulking may prolong the life of the animal and increase the effectiveness of radiation or chemotherapy.
 Cryosurgery is also an option, although it is more effective for benign, superficial lesions than for malignant cutaneous neoplasms.
 Radiation therapy is of most value for infiltrative neoplasms not surgically resectable, or when surgical intervention would cause unacceptable physical impairment.
 Chemotherapy can be used either systemically (and if appropriate, intralesionally) as a primary method for treatment of malignant neoplasms or as an adjunct to surgery or radiation therapy.
 In the skin, radiation is most commonly used to treat round cell tumors (eg, lymphosarcomas, mast cell tumors, transmissible venereal tumors, etc) or solid tumors that cannot be excised completely.
 Although generally palliative, long remissions may sometimes be obtained with radiation therapy.
 Other forms of therapy include hyperthermia, laser therapy, photodynamic therapy, antiangiogenic therapy, metronomic therapy, gene therapy, immunotherapy, and multimodal therapy using a combination or sequencing of various therapies.